-- Use of intrusion detection system and intrusion prevention virtual appliance is always recommended to secure the VPC from cyber attacks or unauthorized access.
+- The use of an intrusion detection system and intrusion prevention virtual appliance is always recommended to secure the VPC from cyber attacks or unauthorized access.

 - Restrict and check the admin access to the VPC.

-- To transfer objects/files into the VPC always use AWS SFTP, this facilitates the use of VPC endpoint so its secure.
+- To transfer objects/files into the VPC always use AWS SFTP, this facilitates the use of the VPC endpoint so it’s secure.

 10. Making your recovery set up

 To secure your VPC to make your recovery set up.
 For a lot of disaster recovery best practices, the active cloud formation works from cloud academy.
 In other words, make sure you have a DR setup ready.